Nova Scotia in the American Revolution: Naval defence

-In terms of naval force, along with issuing letters of marque for different privateering vessels, in 1776 the government also retained the armed schooner Loyal Nova Scotian (8 guns, 28 men).
+In terms of naval force, along with issuing letters of marque for different privateering vessels, the government in 1776 retained the armed schooner Loyal Nova Scotian (8 guns, 28 men).
 On November 26, 1776, under the command of John Alexander, the Loyal Nova Scotian re-captured the privateer Friendship.
 In 1778, the vessel was ordered to Lunenburg and then retired.
 By 1779, Nova Scotia's naval defence had four vessels: a frigate (32 guns), sloop of war (18 guns), armed schooner (14 guns) and another armed schooner (10 guns).
 These ships were named Revenge (18 guns, 50 men, Captain Jones Fawson; Captain James Gandy), Buckram (8 guns, 20 men, Captain Archibald Allardice) and the armed schooner Insulter (Captain John Sheppard), all acting under government orders.
 There were numerous other privateers supported by local villages: Enterprise (Liverpool), Hero (100 men, 16 guns, Captain Bailey, Chester), Arbuthnot, The David, Mowatt, Lady Hammond, The Fly, Sir George Hammond, Lancaster, Dreadnought (Captain Dean of Liverpool), The Success, The Lively, the sloop Howe, and the ship Jack.

 In 1778, Nova Scotian ships had taken at least 48 prizes and four recaptures.
 Between 1779 and 1781, they captured 42.

 Treaty of Watertown

-In 1776, the Mi'kmaq signed the Treaty of Watertown, agreeing to support the American Patriots against the American Loyalists.
-Three years later, on 7 June 1779, the Mi'kmaq "delivered up" the Watertown treaty to Nova Scotia Governor Michael Francklin and re-established Mi'kmaw loyalty to the British.
+In 1776, the Mi'kmaq signed the Treaty of Watertown and agreed to support the American Patriots against the American Loyalists.
+Three years later, on 7 June 1779, the Mi'kmaq "delivered up" the treaty to Nova Scotia Governor Michael Francklin and re-established Mi'kmaw loyalty to the British.
 After the British resounding victory over the American Penobscot Expedition, according to Mi'kmaw historian Daniel Paul, Mi'kmaq in present-day New Brunswick renounced the Watertown treaty and signed a treaty of alliance with the British on 24 September 1779.